God’s View on Babies — Inside and Outside the Womb

 A. GENESIS 9:6

-“Whoever sheds man’s blood, by man his blood shall be shed, for in the image of God He made man.”
+Whoever sheds man’s blood, by man his blood shall be shed, for in the image of God He made man.

-Genesis 9 is the first mention of capital punishment.
+Genesis 9 contains the first mention of capital punishment.
 Because mankind alone is created in the image of God, God empowers man to shed the blood of a murderer.
 Further underscoring the premise of the sanctity of life, which is replete throughout Scripture, God invokes capital punishment not only on every man who murders another man, but even on animals that kill a human being (cf. Genesis 9:5; Exodus 21:28).
 That’s consistent.
-The concept of the state meting out God’s retribution for murder is seen in these passages:
+The concept of the state’s meting out God’s retribution for murder is seen in these passages:

 B. ROMANS 13:4

-… for it [the institution of government] is a minister of God to you for good.
+For it [the institution of government] is a minister of God to you for good.
 But if you do what is evil, be afraid; for it does not bear the sword for nothing; for it is a minister of God, an avenger who brings wrath on the one who practices evil.

-Stemming from Genesis 9:6, by man his blood shall be shed, as well as the way in which ancient Israel was to practice and manifest the principle lex talionis as previously cited in Exodus 21:22-25, the NT contains the same judicial concept wherein civil government is a minister of God…to bear the sword in terms of civil jurisprudence for wrongdoing: an avenger who brings wrath on the one who practices evil.
+Stemming from Genesis 9:6, by man his blood shall be shed, as well as the way in which ancient Israel was to practice and manifest the principle lex talionis as previously cited in Exodus 21:22–25, the NT contains the same judicial concept.
+Wherein civil government is a minister of God…to bear the sword in terms of civil jurisprudence for wrongdoing: an avenger who brings wrath on the one who practices evil.

 C. 1 PETER 2:13-14